 - Painful let-down reflex

 - See your doctor to check your thyroid function.
 Hyperthyroidism and postpartum thyroiditis are linked to an overabundant milk supply.

 - Wear a tight, properly fitted nursing bra.

 - Express just enough milk to relieve engorgement, but do not completely empty the breast of milk.
 If you pump too much, you will increase your milk production.

-- Place cold compresses on your breasts to ease the discomfort and help decrease the supply.
+- Place cold compresses or cabbage leaves on your breasts to ease the discomfort and help decrease the supply.